-Accessories can affect the handling and control of your ATV.
 Keep the following in mind when considering an accessory or operating an ATV which has accessories.

-- Choose only accessories designed for your ATV.
-Your Yamaha dealer has a variety of genuine Yamaha accessories.
-Other accessories may also be available on the market.
-However, it is not possible for Yamaha to test all non-Yamaha accessories, nor control over their quality or suitability.
-Choose a genuine Yamaha accessory, or one that is equivalent in design and quality. - Accessories should be rigidly and securely mounted.
+- Accessories should be rigidly and securely mounted.
 An accessory which can shift position or come off while you are riding could affect your ability to control the ATV. - Do not mount an accessory where it could interfere with your ability to control the ATV.
-Examples include (but are not limited to) a heavy or bulky object attached to the handlebars which could make steering difficult, an accessory that limits your ability to move around on the seat, or one that limits your view. - Use extra caution when riding an ATV with accessories.
+Examples include (but are not limited to) a heavy or bulky object attached to the handlebars which could make steering difficult, an accessory that limits your ability to move around on the seat, or one that limits your view.

+Use extra caution when riding an ATV with accessories.
 The ATV may handle differently than it does without accessories.

-Loading
+EBU27571 Loading